salilab/saliweb/doc/deploy.rst

   in the service could lead to deletion of that user's files or their exposure to outside attack.)
 A sysadmin can also set up this user account.

-* The web service user needs a directory on the NetApp disk in order to store running jobs, and at least one directory on a local `modbase` disk so the frontend can create incoming jobs.
+* The web service user needs a directory on the :file:`/wynton` disk in order to store running jobs, and at least one directory on a local `modbase` disk so the frontend can create incoming jobs.

 * A sysadmin needs to configure the web server on `modbase` so that the web service files are visible to the outside world.
 They can also password